liferay/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 		}
 	</script>

 This code involves a `publishAddress()` function which is called whenever you click on the *Show in Google Maps* link.
 The function invokes the `Liferay.fire()` function passing in the name of the topic receiving the message and the user's address as the message.
 One thing to note is that when a portlet is sending data to a gadget, there must be a `gadget:` prefix before the topic declaration.
 This distinguishes who the messages are intended for when they are broadcast across a topic.
 Also, if you would like to broadcast the messages to portlets, you can add a similar line, but with a removed `gadget:` prefix.
-Notice that you did not need to change anything for your *Google Map* gadget.
-Since it is already subscribed to that topic.
+Notice that you did not need to change anything for your *Google Map* gadget, since it was already subscribed to that topic.
 You only needed to define the *Directory* portlet as a publisher to that topic.

 Communicating between gadgets and portlets within your site can enhance your portlets and offers a plethora of different options you can incorporate in your portal.

-We will not switch gears and dive into Liferay's gadget editor!
+We will now switch gears and dive into Liferay's gadget editor!

 ## Using the gadget editor